 "We have debated that as a board when we get the annual commission strategy, and it is a fine line.
-At the moment, the board has decided that that is not in keeping with our organisational purpose, because we have debated pushing the boundaries and

-60 Finance Committee, Record of Proceedings, 17 July 2019, paragraph 261 getting in a lot of commissioned work, but at the moment we are taking the view that it is there primarily for professional and personal development and for the effective utilisation of staff.
-So, that's the view of the board at the moment, but it is at the margins."63
+At the moment, the board has decided that that is not in keeping with our organisational purpose, because we have debated pushing the boundaries and getting in a lot of commissioned work, but at the moment we are taking the view that it is there primarily for professional and personal development and for the effective utilisation of staff.
+So, that's the view of the board at the moment, but it is at the margins."

-61 Finance Committee, Record of Proceedings, 17 July 2019, paragraph 262
+&lt;sup>60 Finance Committee, Record of Proceedings, 17 July 2019, paragraph 261

-62 Finance Committee, Record of Proceedings, 17 July 2019, paragraph 276
+&lt;sup>61 Finance Committee, Record of Proceedings, 17 July 2019, paragraph 262

-82. The Committee recognises the potential benefits that arise from allowing the WAO to set the terms and conditions of agreement work.
+- 82. The Committee recognises the potential benefits that arise from allowing the WAO to set the terms and conditions of agreement work.
 In the context of constrained public spending, the opportunity to generate income to either limit the WAO's call on the WCF or for income to be surrendered to the WCF is an attractive prospect.
-The Committee also acknowledges the benefits afforded to WAO staff in terms of the opportunity to gain skills and experience of different working environments under these arrangements.

-83. As the Committee does not view agreement work as a core activity of the WAO it would not want the pursuit of agreement work to impinge on the statutory responsibilities of the AGW and WAO.
+The Committee also acknowledges the benefits afforded to WAO staff in terms of the opportunity to gain skills and experience of different working environments under these arrangements. - WAO it would not want the pursuit of agreement work to impinge on the statutory responsibilities of the AGW and WAO.
 Whilst recognising the opportunity to generate income and bring back expertise, the Committee would not anticipate a significant increase in this type of work under a new fee regime.
 The Committee would also expect to see sufficient safeguards in place to prevent any conflicts of interest that may arise.
-In particular, the Committee work and its core statutory responsibilities and clearly evidence how any income (and profit) from agreement work is being used.
+In particular, the Committee would expect the WAO to demonstrate a separation between agreement work and its core statutory responsibilities and clearly evidence how any income (and profit) from agreement work is being used.